-If any of the learning habits are not adhered to, we will let you know that your child has a 20 minute correction (detention) the same day.
-If a child breaks more than one rule on any given day, then they will receive a 40 minute correction.
+If any of the learning habits are not adhered to, we will let you know that your child has a correction (detention) the same day.
+If a student breaks one learning habit in any given day, they will receive a 20-minute correction.
+If a student breaks two learning habits in any given day or has a lesson removal, they will receive a 40-minute correction.
+If a student breaks more than 2 learning habits in a day or is absent from lesson without a given reason (truancy), they will receive a 60-minute correction.

 Additional sanctions may be required for persistent poor adherence to the learning habits - this would be discussed with you if it was necessary.